Eagles and Lead

 SOAR began gathering data in 2004 on the admissions of bald eagles to wildlife rehabilitators in Iowa.
-Eagle data includes: date of admission, cause for admission, gender, adult/juvenile, county found, lead levels from blood sample or liver or bone biopsy, and if euthanized, died, or released.
+Eagle data includes: date of admission, circumstance of admission, gender, age - adult/juvenile determined by plumage, county found, lead levels from blood sample or liver or bone biopsy, and if euthanized, died, or released.

 SOAR has also looked for the source of the lead, as able, through x-ray, CT scan, or fluoroscope image of eagles and other raptors that show symptoms of lead, and deer carcass and packaged venison.
 SOAR has documented eagles and other scavengers feeding on carcasses.

 Signs of toxic lead levels in raptors include ataxia (muscle weakness and an inability to control voluntary muscle movement due to central nervous system being affected), lime-green feces, vomiting, seizures, partial or full paralysis of the wings and legs, impaired vision, and death.

 Testing for lead can be done two ways; blood samples and liver or bone samples.
 While the bird is still alive (antemortem), blood samples can be taken and analyzed in-house using our LeadCare II diagnostic machine.
 Liver and bone biopsies are completed only after the bird dies (postmortem).
 Test results can be expressed in parts-per-million (ppm) or micrograms per deciliter (µg/dL).
 For reference, 0.1 ppm = 10 µg/dL.

 Blood lead level test results and what they mean:

 - Under 0.2 ppm (<20 µg/dL) is background and is considered normal.

 - Between 0.2-0.6 ppm (20-60 µg/dL) is considered a subclinical lead level and indicates exposure to lead, but may not be lethal by itself and may or may not require treatment, based on symptoms.